letmeeatbrioche/mvp/README.md

 * Writing tests
 * Link to your trello board, discuss completed tickets

-# Any non-MVP tickets (optional)
-* Code refactorings
-* Performance Optimizations
-* Additional features
-* etc

-# Notes from your Sprint Retro

-# What additional features do you plan to add, how do you plan to implement those features?
+## What additional features do you plan to add, how do you plan to implement those features?
-* Future refactoring?
-* Additional dev ops considerations?
-* UI/UX additions?
+* Random sprite movement across an area with walking animations
+* Click interation to change the cats' animations
+* Saving of users and their cats and cats' names
+* User choice of cat(s) and how many
+* User choice of room or room color - user can change room later
+* Specific cat sounds based on the specific cat
+* Cat sounds differ at random within the sounds specified by the particular cat, or based on the specific user interation
+* Toggle background music
+* Cats have different idle animations based on the specific cat
+* Cats sleep with sleep animations randomly and wake up after some time & click to wake up cat function